abdurahman-harouat/sahl/README.md

 ## TODO :

-- [ ] automating the installation process of the pacakge manager
+- [ ] automating the installation process of the package manager
+- [ ] add a way to install a group of packages
 - [ ] add a way to uninstall packages
 - [ ] add a way to update packages
 - [ ] add a way to search for packages in the repository